dobachi/ansible-bigdata/documents/index.rst

 What is this document?
 =======================
-This is a document for `ansible-hadoop <https://github.com/dobachi/ansible-hadoop>`_ .
+This is a document for `ansible-bigdata <https://github.com/dobachi/ansible-bigdata>`_ .
-'ansible-hadoop' is `Ansible <http://www.ansible.com/home>`_ playbooks to configure Hadoop environments.
+'ansible-bigdata' is `Ansible <http://www.ansible.com/home>`_ playbooks to configure Hadoop environments.

 Content
 -----------